tigerfarm/work/book/AndroidConversations/README.md

 ----------------------------------------------------------------------------------
 #### Issues

-2 issues to work through:
+Issues to work through:
-+ Update a participant's identity
-+ Get webhook to work, when a message is added
++ Get webhook to work, when a message is added.

 ----------------------------------------------------------------------------------
 ## Using the  Conversations API